-Myanmar (formerly Burma) is a southeast nation with more than 100 ethnic groups and still relies on the traditional method of living and holds century old Stupas.
+Myanmar (formerly Burma) is a southeast nation with more than 100 ethnic groups that still relies on the traditional method of living and holds century-old Stupas.

-The visits to Myanmar will give you a closer view of the Stupas, temple, and tradition, the scattered forested hills will add more beauty to your visit.
-The people around will be happy to provide the information about their ethnic group and the life style that varies from other culture.
-As Myanmar shares border with so many countries – India, China, Laos and Bangladesh, Thailand it has a distinct culture compared to these countries.
+The visits to Myanmar will give you a closer view of the Stupas, temples, and tradition, the scattered forested hills will add more beauty to your visit.
+The people around will be happy to provide information about their ethnic group and the lifestyle that varies from other cultures.
+As Myanmar shares a border with so many countries – India, China, Laos, and Bangladesh, Thailand has a distinct culture compared to these countries.

 The country holds some beautiful cities to visit and small villages with a unique culture.
-The energy and enthusiasm that you will come across will give you a complete satisfaction of the tour.
+The energy and enthusiasm that you will come across will give you complete satisfaction with the tour.

 Population: 55.2 million